-This budget proposes our permanent tax rate of \$1.5252 per \$1,000 (AV), the local option levy of \$0.45 per \$1,000 (AV), and an estimated total of \$.1047 cents per \$1,000 (AV) levy for debt service for outstanding bond issues.
-We anticipate tax receipts of the levies at a 94.4% collection rate and an assessed value growth of approximately 4.21%.
+This budget proposes our permanent tax rate of \$1.5252 per \$1,000 (AV), the local option levy of \$0.45 per \$1,000 (AV), and an estimated total of \$0.1105 cents per \$1,000 (AV) levy for debt service for outstanding bond issues.
+We anticipate tax receipts of the levies at a 94.4% collection rate and an assessed value growth of approximately 4.68% on the combined District and newly annexed City of Newberg and Newberg Rural territory.

 The proposed budget allows us to continue to deliver outstanding emergency fire, medical, and rescue services to our citizens in a fiscally conservative and prudent manner.
-I present the 2017-18 budget to you.
+I present the 2018-19 budget to you.